Woodthorpe Grange Park

 - Tuesday to Friday: September - February 9.00am- 3.30pm.
 March to August 9.00am - 4.00pm

 - Saturday and Sunday: 9am -12 noon

 Occupying about a quarter of the park space, the 18 hole course plays on a hill slope around the old railway line and provides a challenging but fun alternative to a full course.
-Open to all, with or without clubs, the course has seen a dramatic turn-around in fortunes since maintenance was received in 2000.
-The Pitch and Putt is open daily from 10:00am up until around an hour before dusk.
-Prices can be found on the outdoor activities webpage
+Open to all, with or without clubs, the Pitch and Putt is open daily from 10:00am, no booking required.

 For those familiar with local history, the name 'Woodthorpe' does have Saxon overtones, but the site has never seen a settlement of any size other than The Grange itself and a couple of farms.

 Records show that The Grange was not built until 1874 after the land was bought by Henry Ashwell which was where his family lived until the mid 1890's when it was sold.
 Following a generous donation from Sir Jesse Boot, the founder of Boots and Co Limited, the house was then bought by Nottingham City Council in 1921.